 A new 2.5 mile shared-use path from SR 99 to Alexander Avenue East.

-Third stage of construction (Stage 2a) - 2025-2027
+Third stage of construction (Stage 2a) - 2025-2028

 The third stage of construction will widen SR 167 between North Meridian Avenue and SR 410, build a diverging diamond interchange at North Meridian Avenue, build the embankment between the Puyallup Recreation Center and North Meridian Avenue for the next stage and begin construction on the 12-mile spuyaləpabš Trail, previously referred to as the Tacoma to Puyallup Regional Trail.
+This section of the expressway is scheduled to open in 2027, with some construction work continuing into 2028.

-Fourth stage of construction (Stage 2b) - 2026-2029
+Fourth stage of construction (Stage 2b) - 2026-2030

 This stage will build SR 167 between the Puyallup Recreation Center and I-5, complete the diverging diamond interchange at I-5, build six new bridges, a new half-interchange at Valley Avenue, build the rest of the spuyaləpabš Trail and perform 113 acres of wetland mitigation and restoration.
+This section of the expressway is scheduled to open to traffic in 2029, with some construction continuing into 2030.

 About the spuyaləpabš Trail